 There are a lots of different foods that will help your body prepare for birth.
-For example, from 36 weeks you can begin drinking raspberry leaf tea, which has traditionally been used to help start labour.
-It ripens your cervix and starts toning the muscles in your uterus, in preparation for labour.
+For example, from 32 weeks you can begin drinking raspberry leaf tea, which has traditionally been used to help start labour.
+It is believed to ripen your cervix and start toning the muscles in your uterus, in preparation for labour.
 It is also a rich source of vitamin C which is good for your skins elasticity, as well as immune function and wound healing.

 Boosting healthy bacteria